Lethbridge CMA Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Employment Rate decreased by 6.6 percentage points from a year ago.
+The Employment Rate increased by 1.6 percentage points from a year ago.

-The Participation Rate decreased by 6.4 percentage points year-over-year.
+The Participation Rate increased by 3 percentage points year-over-year.

 Loading...